dhimmel/bitcoin-whitepaper/manuscript.md

 For our purposes, the earliest transaction is the one that counts, so we don't care about later attempts to double-spend.
 The only way to confirm the absence of a transaction is to be aware of all transactions.
 In the mint based model, the mint was aware of all transactions and decided which arrived first.
-To accomplish this without a trusted party, transactions must be publicly announced[[1]][2], and we need a system for participants to agree on a single history of the order in which they were received.
+To accomplish this without a trusted party, transactions must be publicly announced [@PBY14TLl], and we need a system for participants to agree on a single history of the order in which they were received.
 The payee needs proof that at the time of each transaction, the majority of nodes agreed it was the first received.

 ## 3. Timestamp Server

 The solution we propose begins with a timestamp server.
-A timestamp server works by taking a hash of a block of items to be timestamped and widely publishing the hash, such as in a newspaper or Usenet post[[2-5]][3].
+A timestamp server works by taking a hash of a block of items to be timestamped and widely publishing the hash, such as in a newspaper or Usenet post [@17Cp5JvP8; @zk5okH1t; @1Gw6LBfXO; @10yGvxo1W].
 The timestamp proves that the data must have existed at the time, obviously, in order to get into the hash.
 Each timestamp includes the previous timestamp in its hash, forming a chain, with each additional timestamp reinforcing the ones before it.